-What is a manufacturing BOM?
+What is a manufacturing bill of materials?

-Some parts require processing—like pad printing, painting or programming—before they are ready to be assembled into a final product.
+Some parts require processing—like pad printing, painting, or programming—before they are ready to be assembled into a final product.
 While only the altered part is assembled into the final product, both the pre-processed base part and the finished part are represented on the manufacturing BOM.
 The manufacturing team needs to know about all the processing steps in order to make critical decisions about which steps will be performed in-house and which will get outsourced to a separate vendor.
-The location of the processing may be changed during the life of the product to reduce costs, improve quality or increase flexibility.
+The location of the processing may be changed during the life of the product to reduce costs, improve quality, or increase flexibility.

-Why is the manufacturing BOM important?
+Why is the manufacturing BOM so important?

 How does an MBOM differ from an EBOM?

 In fact, there may be more than one engineering BOM because different engineering departments each create their own.
 The structure of the mechanical BOM is generally derived from the mechanical CAD model.
 That BOM is organized according to the engineers’ design process and often contains groups of unassociated parts collected together for the engineers’ convenience in working with the model.
-Mechanical BOMs commonly list printed circuit board assemblies (PCBAs) as a single item because adding hundreds of tiny components is tedious, slows work on the CAD model and adds little value to the mechanical design process.
+Mechanical BOMs commonly list printed circuit board assemblies (PCBAs) as a single item because adding hundreds of tiny components is tedious, slows work on the CAD model, and adds little value to the mechanical design process.
 Electrical BOMs, on the other hand, only show all the components that make up the PCBAs; they don’t deal with the rest of the product at all.
-And the firmware required for a product may not be listed on either the mechanical or the electrical BOM!
+And the firmware required for a product may not be listed on either the mechanical or the electrical BOM.

 In addition to being more complete, MBOMs tend to have more levels to describe each stage of the assembly process in more detail.
 For example, the lens subassembly that needs time to cure will be called out separately with its own part number and manufacturing work instructions (MWI).
 In the EBOM, the individual lenses and mounts would exist, but they would be included in a larger optical assembly.
 For the mechanical engineers, the many subassemblies needed by manufacturing add layers of complexity to the structure and make it harder to work with the CAD model.

-Better manufacturing BOMs enable better decisions
+Better BOMs enable better decisions